kazeemolaitanmusbau/Customers-Retention-Measures-Using-Cohort-Analysis/README.md

 **Time cohorts** are customers who have signed up for a product or service during a specified period.
 Analysis of these cohorts shows the behaviour of customers based on when they started using the company’s products or services.
 The time can be monthly or quarterly or even daily.

-**Behaviour cohorts** are customers who have purchased a product or subscribed to service in the past.
-It groups customers according to the type of product or service to which they have subscribed.
-Customers who signed up for basic services may have different needs than those who signed up for advanced services.
-Understanding the needs of different cohorts can help a business design tailor-made services or products for particular segments.